Richard Dalton (librarian): Works

 The Mahmal passing through Cairo.
 Engraving by Dalton, now in the Khalili Collection of Hajj and the Arts of Pilgrimage.

 Dalton was the first Englishman to make drawings of the monuments of ancient art in these countries: some of these he etched and engraved himself.
 A Selection from the Antiquities of Athens was therefore the first publication of its kind, but it was surpassed by the publications of James Stuart and Nicholas Revett.
 Dalton published some further sets of engravings of Monuments, Manners, Customs in Turkey and Egypt.
 Dalton was also the first artist to engrave the series of portraits drawn by Hans Holbein, which had been discovered by Queen Caroline at Kensington Palace.

 Family

-Dalton married, on 25 June 1764, Esther, daughter of Abraham Deheulle, a silkweaver of Spitalfields, but left no legitimate issue.
+On 25 June 1764, Dalton married Esther Deheulle, a silkweaver from Spitalfields.
+They had no children.